 #8 Work From Home Scams

 A scammer posts a listing on Upwork, Indeed, or another job-listing website claiming to have a work-from-home opportunity for their victim.
 The victim sees this and applies for the job, hoping they get it to improve on their experience and finances.
 The scammer contacts them wanting to do an interview, but it’s not the traditional online video chatting interview we are all used to.
-They want to do the interview over Google Hangouts messaging, claiming that their “video camera is broken.”
+They want to do the interview over Google Hangouts or Kik messaging, claiming that their “video camera is broken.”

 They barely ask you any questions on Google Hangouts, other than some really private personal information such as your date of birth or social security number.
 They then ask for your address so they can mail you a check for a few thousand dollars.
 With this check, they instruct you to cash it and buy supplies for your new job.
 They also ask that you send the extra thousand dollars back to them, claiming that it was an “accident that they sent you the extra thousand dollars.”